matt-FFFFFF/Enterprise-Scale/docs/Deploy/setup-AzureDevOps.md

 * Step 3 - create SPN with tenant root '/' owner rights
 * Step 5 - Add the GitHub repo as an upstream remote (so you can pull in changes)

-Follow this guide, then resume the main documentation set at the heading *"Verify PR and merge with `main` branch"* on the [Discover Environment](discover-environemnt.md) page.
+Follow this guide, then resume the main documentation set at the heading on the [Discover Environment](discover-environemnt.md#verify-pr-and-merge-with-main-branch) page, at the *"Verify PR and merge with `main` branch"* heading.

 ## Implementation notes